onyxhealth/pdex-member-match/README.md

-# Da Vinci Payer Data Exchange (PDex) Member-Match Operation
+# Da Vinci Payer Data Exchange (PDex) Single Member-Match Operation

 The purpose of this operation is to receive a parameter bundle, following the definition in the Da Vinci Health Record Exchange (HRex) IG.

-The content of the bundle are used to perform a member-match. if a successful match is made the operation returns a FHIR Patient ID.
+The content of the bundle are used to perform a single member-match. if a successful match is made the operation returns a FHIR Patient ID.

 The order of processing logic is as follows: